alexbarbosa1989/podman-test-webapp/README.md

 **VARIATION TEST:  Modify standalone-openshift.xml configuration in Dockerfile**

 If want to test adding CLI commands in Dockerfile, below is an example of that.
-In the example, is adding to the docker file the RUN instruction to enable jboss-cli then execute the cli command to enable TRACE in ROOT logger:
+In the example, is adding to the docker file the RUN instruction to enable jboss-cli then execute the cli command to enable DEBUG in ROOT logger (Just an example, change ROOT logger category could lead to a very verbose log):

 ~~~
 #ADD cli command test
 RUN /bin/sh -c '$JBOSS_HOME/bin/standalone.sh -c=standalone-openshift.xml &' && \
       sleep 10 && \
       cd /tmp && \
-      $JBOSS_HOME/bin/jboss-cli.sh --connect --command="/subsystem=logging/root-logger=ROOT:write-attribute(name=level,value=TRACE)"
+      $JBOSS_HOME/bin/jboss-cli.sh --connect --command="/subsystem=logging/root-logger=ROOT:write-attribute(name=level,value=DEBUG)"

 #chown all JBOSS_HOME dir to jboss user
 RUN chown -R jboss:jboss $JBOSS_HOME